appliedprobabilitydays/appliedprobabilitydays.github.io/index.markdown

 excerpt: "July 7-9, 2021"
 ---

-Applied Probability Days 2021 is a virtual event to be held July 7-9, 2021.
+Applied Probability Days 2021 is a virtual event to be held July 7-9, 2021 (Wednesday-Friday).

 Confirmed speakers:
 - John Duchi (Stanford University)